theturtle32/WebSocket-Node/README.md

 Changelog
 ---------

-***Current Version: 1.0.27*** — Released 2018-09-19
+***Current Version: 1.0.28*** — Released 2018-09-19

+* Updated to latest version of [nan](https://github.com/nodejs/nan)
+* Plus changes published in 1.0.27:
   * Allowing additional request `headers` to be specified in the `tlsOptions` config parameter for WebSocketClient.
 See pull request #323
   * Resolving deprecation warnings relating to usage of `new Buffer`

 [View the full changelog](CHANGELOG.md)